scottbedard/utils/README.md

 ### `rows`

 Chunk a square matrix into of rows.
+Note that the source matrix must be provided in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).

 ```js
 import { rows } from '@bedard/math'